awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 You can refresh materialized views with the `CONCURRENTLY` option, which updates the contents of the materialized view without taking an exclusive lock\.
 Doing this allows a SQL application to read from the materialized view while it's being refreshed\.

-## Monitoring Aurora Machine Learning<a name="postgresql-ml-monitoring"></a>
+## Monitoring Aurora machine learning<a name="postgresql-ml-monitoring"></a>

 To monitor the functions in the `aws_ml` package, set the `track_functions` parameter and then query the [PostgreSQL pg\_stat\_user\_functions view](https://www.postgresql.org/docs/current/monitoring-stats.html#PG-STAT-USER-FUNCTIONS-VIEW)\.

- For information about monitoring the performance of the SageMaker operations called from Aurora Machine Learning functions, see [Monitor Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/monitoring-overview.html)\.
+ For information about monitoring the performance of the SageMaker operations called from Aurora machine learning functions, see [Monitor Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/monitoring-overview.html)\.

 To set `track_functions` at the session level, run the following\.